AnnikaV9/usv3-framework/README.md

 Configuration options from [config/admins.yml](config/admins.yml), [config/api_keys.yml](config/api_keys.yml), [config/core_config.yml](config/core_config.yml) and [config/cmd_config.yml](config/cmd_config.yml) are loaded as `bot.admins`, `bot.api_keys`, `bot.config` and `bot.cmd_config` respectively.

 After creating a module, you can add it with `poetry run register <module>.py`.
-This will add your module to its respective event in [usv3/events](usv3/events), register is to [config/modules.yml](config/modules.yml) and add any specified dependencies to [pyproject.toml](pyproject.toml).
-Run `poetry install` again after registering new modules to install their dependencies.
+This will copy it to its respective event in [usv3/events](usv3/events), register it in [config/modules.yml](config/modules.yml) and add any specified dependencies to [pyproject.toml](pyproject.toml).
+The new dependencies can be installed by running `poetry install` again.

 For chat/whisper commands, the name that you register the module as will be the command that calls it.
 You can add an alias for each one if a shorter alternate command is needed.

-The `reload` command live reloads every module and any new modules that have been registered without disconnecting the bot.
+The `reload` command live reloads all loaded modules and any new modules that have been registered.
 Note that this will re-run `on_load()` in all modules that have it.
 All configuration files except [config/core_config.yml](config/core_config.yml) will be reloaded.

 ## Replying to the server
 `bot.send()` can be used to reply to the server.
 It's defined in the core framework as: